 What, then, are the variables in yours aerospace system's design?
 Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, and must not exceed 1500 grams (3.3 pounds) in weight.
 And the selection of the vehicle's rocket motors is another major variable.
-Since certified commercially made model rocket motors (those with 62.5 grams and less of propellant each) must be used, you must pick which ones you plan to use from the "Team America Approved Motor List" posted at the National Association of Rocketry website at www.nar.org and in Appendix 2.
-The list of certified motors is quite long, however, so there is a wide range of possibilities here as well.
-And there are other design variables to be considered including: what recovery system to use; whether to go for simplicity with one egg and one stage or go for maximum score with two of each; how to predict or control flight duration in various weather conditions; how to cushion and protect the fragile eggs; and what kind of electrical launching device to use.
-Fuse ignition on the launch pad is not allowed by the Safety Code!
+Since certified commercially made model rocket motors (those with 62.5 grams and less of propellant each) must be used, you must pick which ones you plan to use from the "Team America Approved Motor List" posted (and updated) at the National Association of Rocketry website at www.nar.org and in Appendix 3.
+The list of certified motors is quite long, so there is a wide range of possibilities here as well.
+There are other design variables to be considered including: what recovery system to use; how to predict or control flight duration in various weather conditions; how to cushion and protect the fragile egg; and what kind of electrical launching device to use.